2025 Women's Cricket World Cup: Squads

 Each team had to select a squad of 15 players.
-On 19 August, India became the first team to announce their squad.
-England announced their squad on 21 August 2025.
+On 19 August, Host India became the first team to announce their squad.
+England announced their squad on 21 August.
 Bangladesh announced their squad on 23 August.
 Pakistan announced their squad on 25 August.
 South Africa announced their squad on 3 September.
 Australia announced their squad on 5 September.
 New Zealand announced their squad on 10 September.
 Sri Lanka were the final team to announce their squad, doing so on 10 September.